deltadecay/pest/README.md

 # Pest - a simple php test framework

-Pest is a testing framework heavily inspired by jest.
+Pest is a simple testing framework heavily inspired by jest, but does not attempt to cover all functionality.